luisarizmendi/ocp-libvirt-ipi/README.md

 One more thing to be taken into account is that due https://github.com/openshift/installer/issues/1007 we need to configure *.apps.basedomain instead of *.apps.< CLUSTERNAME >.basedomain, so bear in mind that change and do not include the cluster name when trying to access your APPs.

+If you don't have enough resources to run the 3 masters 2 workers setup, you could configure just 1 master and X workers (scripts will change automatically the manifest to make it work) or even just 1 master and 0 workers (All-in-One setup), but in that case increase the default memory per node (7GB could not be enough to run everything).

 Deploying
 =========